 Hospitality Areas, Chester Members, Winning Post, County Long Room and County Concourse

 Gentlemen are required to wear a well-tailored suit or a blazer/sports jacket with smart trousers, together with a shirt, collar and tie.
 Ladies are required to wear smart dress.
 No denim jeans of any colour, no trainers, no sportswear and no fancy dress will be permitted.
-Click here to view the Refresh and Refuel menus.

 Smart casual dress is suggested.
 For gentlemen a collar is required, either polo shirt or collared shirt.
-Smart (not ripped) jeans, trouser or chinos are permitted.
+Smart (not ripped) jeans, trousers or chinos are permitted.
 We encourage smart dress code in all enclosures, so feel free to dress up and enjoy the occasion.
 Please note that shorts, sportswear, t-shirts and fancy dress are not permitted in this enclosure.

 There is no strict dress code in this enclosure.
 It is however advisable to dress for the elements.
 Should you wish to upgrade your ticket to a Tattersalls ticket on the day, shorts, sportswear, t-shirts and fancy dress will not be permitted.